Timbaland Issues Apology For Britney Spears Comment

 Timbaland is offering up an apology for a comment he made about Britney Spears in reference to artist and collaborate Justin Timberlake recently.

-The hit producer Timbaland was sitting down for an interview with fellow beatmaker 9th Wonder at the Kennedy Center in Washington D.C. on October 29.
-An audience member asked Timbaland about Britney Spears’ mentioning of former boyfriend Justin Timberlake in her recently released memoir, The Woman In Me.
-“She’s going crazy, right?”, Timbaland began with a laugh, before saying: “I wanted to call and say, ‘JT, man, you gotta put a muzzle on that girl.’”
+The hit producer Timbaland was sitting down for an interview with fellow beatmaker 9th Wonder at the Kennedy Center in Washington D.C.
+(Oct.
+29.)
+An audience member asked Timbaland about Britney Spears’ mentioning of former boyfriend Justin Timberlake in her recently released memoir, The Woman in Me.
+“She’s going crazy, right?”
+Timbaland began with a laugh, before saying: “I wanted to call and say, ‘JT, man, you gotta put a muzzle on that girl.’”

+“We live in an age of social media and […] everybody wanna go viral,” he said.
+“I get it ’cause that’s the way you make money, go viral – I gotta do something that gets people’s attention.”

 The comments would soon become viral, with many chastising Timbaland for being crass.
-It prompted the producer to apologize during his regular TikTok live sessions on Tuesday (November 7).
+It prompted the producer to apologize Tuesday (Nov.
+7), during one of his regular TikTok Live sessions.
 “I apologize to the Britney fans and her,” he said as he read a comment discussing the remarks.
 “Yes, ‘you know about respecting women?’
 Hell yeah.”

-In The Woman In Me, Spears wrote extensively about her three-year relationship with Timberlake, revealing that she had an abortion: “If it had been left up to me alone, I never would have done it.
-And yet Justin was so sure that he didn’t want to be a father.”
-The pop star also spoke about the “Cry Me A River” music video, which she felt made her look like a “harlot who’d broken the heart of America’s golden boy,” after their 2002 breakup, even noting how the woman in the video bore a resemblance to her.
+In The Woman in Me, Spears wrote extensively about her three-year relationship with Timberlake, revealing that she had an abortion.
+“If it had been left up to me alone, I never would have done it.
+And yet Justin was so sure that he didn’t want to be a father,” Spears penned.
+The pop star also spoke about the “Cry Me A River” music video, which she felt made her look like a “harlot who’d broken the heart of America’s golden boy,” after their 2002 breakup.
+She even noted how the woman in the video bore a resemblance to her.

 -